Sakhtiman/fyle/README.md

 - **User Details Display:** Shows user avatar, username, bio, location, and social links.
 - **Repository Listing:** Displays user repositories with details such as name, description, language, and stars.
-- **Pagination:** Supports loading repositories in batches with a "Load More" button.
+- **Pagination:** Supports loading repositories in batches with a "Load More" button.(meaning when user click on Load More he will explore extra 10 repositories in each iteration)
 - **Responsive Design:** The application is designed to be responsive for various screen sizes.

 ## Usage